EduardR02/Faster-ChatGPT/README.md

 ## Notes
 - Right now, only Chrome from version 116 is supported, as that is the first version with which you can open the side panel programmatically (0 clicks).
 - Doesn't work on some things like pdfs, or (very rarely) some sites with weird text selection because you can't get access to the selection.
 Might fix...
-- I might add this to the Chrome extension store at some point, but for now, just install it this way.

 ## TLDR features
 - Regenerate response as many times as you like